CSS 3 Features

 What is CSS 3?

 Let us analyze some CSS basics first.
-Within a website’s code, CSS works in coordination with HTML and JavaScript to bring forth the visual appearance that is both eye-pleasing and is elegant to view.
-For example, if a section within a webpage is marked
+Within a website’s code, CSS works in coordination with HTML and JavaScript to bring forth a visual appearance that is both eye-pleasing and elegant to view.
+Marked section on the webpage.

-then applying CSS will tell the Web Browser that the section marked should be displayed in a certain blue color and must be styled in a certain font and size.
+Applying CSS instructs the Web Browser to display a specific blue section with a specific font and size.
 Even though CSS and HTML work in tandem with together.
 It is best if both are kept in separate files.
 This allows developers to make changes to the visual appearance without disturbing the structure of the website’s information.
 It allows designers to make changes to the look and feel of the website without touching the information.

 Basics of CSS:

 First, let’s take a look at some of the CSS basics.
 CSS works alongside HTML in a website architecture to give it structure, style, and an elegant visual appearance.
-HTML is used to define what elements can appear on a web page, and CSS is used to define how those elements appear visually.
+HTML defines web page elements, while CSS defines their visual appearance.

 The Cascading aspect is the key here, storing the files as Cascading Style Sheets allows web developers to globally update these sheets for changes in design for multiple pages at once.